 This category includes fees associated with our annual audit, the reviews of our quarterly reports on Form 10-Q, and statutory audits required internationally.
-This category also includes advice on audit and accounting matters that arose during, or as a result of, the audit or the review of our interim financial statements, statutory audits and the assistance with review of any of our SEC registration statements.
+This category also includes advice on audit and accounting matters that arose during, or as a result of, the audit or the review of our interim financial statements, statutory audits and the assistance with review of our SEC registration statements.
 This category also included fees associated with the audit of our internal control over financial reporting required by Section 404 of the Sarbanes-Oxley Act of 2002.
-The aggregate fees billed or to be billed by Ernst & Young LLP in each of the last two fiscal years for such services were approximately \$2,275,000 for fiscal 2013 and \$1,350,000 for fiscal 2012.
-Our audit fees in fiscal 2013 were significantly higher than our audit fees in fiscal 2012 due to our acquisition of Standard Microsystems Corporation, including procedures performed by Ernst & Young LLP in connection with the testing of our allocation of the purchase price of this acquisition.
+The aggregate fees billed or to be billed by Ernst & Young LLP in each of the last two fiscal years for such services were approximately \$2,756,220 for fiscal 2015 and \$1,845,000 for fiscal 2014.
+Our audit fees in fiscal 2015 were higher than our audit fees in fiscal 2014 due to our acquisitions of Supertex and ISSC and associated audit procedures performed by Ernst & Young LLP in connection with the testing of our allocation of the purchase price of these acquisitions, as well as procedures surrounding our issuance of the Debentures and related transactions.